Sharing is caring!

 Now, let’s take this a step further.
 Moon Salutations can be paired with positive affirmations to sync your thoughts and movements.
 I have another post specifically for full moon affirmations!

 I choose the words, “Peace and Fulfillment” as my positive affirmations to embody during this practice and this moon cycle.
 On the inhale, lift the arms overhead and exhale, lean to the right.
 As you exhale, also think the word, “Peace.”
 When you inhale back to center and lean to the left, you can exhale and consciously think the word, “Fulfillment.”
 Link every cycle of breath to the words of your choosing.

 You can choose a word or an affirmation that resonates with you at this time.
 The idea is to hold onto it as a central focus for a few minutes.
 This practice is useful to connect the mental and physical bodies and bind them with spiritual awareness.

 The divine feminine energy of the moon supports and guides you to the next step.
 When you finish your Moon Salutations, take a moment to greet the moon in Namaste.
 Honor the light within yourself and the unseen support that surrounds you.

 The full moon is a great time to shine a light toward that part of you in a curious and intentional way.
 These tools are a great resource for aligning with your path and getting clear on what you want.
 Both the Tarot and the I-Ching have served as valuable resources to me in meditation and reflection.
 Give it a try and let me know what you think!

-I am trying this one for the first time tonight.
+I am trying this full moon water ritual for the first time tonight.
 I have read that placing a jar of water under the moon can “charge” the water in the same way it charges your crystals, intentions, and other altar items.
 The water can be used the next day to enhance other things with full moon energy.
 Sounds interesting, right?

 First, you have to make it.